SEPTA's 25 Hz traction power system: Substations

 Each of the former Reading Railroad substations was equipped with transformers and circuit breakers from American Brown Boveri.
 Most transformers are rated to supply about 2 MVA of power each (a few 4 MVA transformers exist).
 Each substation also contained a number of oil-filled circuit breakers to disconnect both the 12 kV and 24 kV lines under load.
 The larger substations also have a small equipment and maintenance building to house any control equipment or secondary transformers for generating the 100 Hz signal power.

 Replacement and renewal

 Due to the robustness and simplicity of the components, until 2010 all the SEPTA substations were equipped with their original equipment, then approaching 80 years in service.

-Callowhill
+Callowhill / Fairmount

 Callowhill substation was the first targeted for replacement, to eliminate the need to maintain the overhead wires over the abandoned Reading Viaduct rail line as feeders to the active tracks.
 Its replacement, Fairmount substation, was commissioned in the 3rd quarter of 2010, featuring two 12/24 kV 25 Hz, single-phase 5 MVA autotransformers as well as trolley breakers and other switchgear.